What is a reference check?

 This is yet another sort of reference check.
 Checking any public Facebook posts and Twitter feeds, can show revealing information about the candidate.
 Also check out their LinkedIn profile to look for resume discrepancies and recommendations.
 You can also check to see if they share any professional contacts as these may provide more references for you to check.

 Make sure and take the time to do reference checks and don’t merely write them off as a nuisance.
 You might learn the hard way that a few phone calls could make all the difference in selecting the right employee for your position.

-If you do not have the time to sort through hundreds or thousands of resumes and need top qualified full screened and reference checked talent contact the IT Atlanta staffing agency at Apollo Technical Today
+If you do not have the time to sort through hundreds or thousands of resumes and need top, qualified, screened and reference checked talent contact the one of the best IT staffing agencies in Atlanta the industry insiders at Apollo Technical .